SumZer0-git/EDAPGui/readme.md

   ```
   ./docs
-  * See Calibration.md for details on how to calibrate EDAPGui for your system if required
+  * Calibration.md for details on how to calibrate EDAPGui for your system if required
-  * See Waypoint.md for details on how to generate a waypoint file
+  * Waypoint.md for details on how to generate a waypoint file
-  * See RollPitchYaw.md for details on how to tune the Pitch, Roll, Yaw values
+  * RollPitchYaw.md for details on how to tune the Pitch, Roll, Yaw values
   * Robgio.md for details on the Robigo Mines loop
   ```